-With 40 years of experience building and repairing stringed instruments, I make
+With over 40 years of experience building and repairing stringed instruments, I make

 viols based on those English and French instruments from the late 1500s to the late 1600s

 -Tenor viol after the maker John Rose, London 1595.
 String length 58cm-

 Through the study of the small number of surviving instruments of this design, their associated research and my own observations as an experienced luthier, I continue to refine my ideas of what makes the bent front design successful.